Tap the past to preserve the future

 “As more of us choose to benefit from the convenience, speed and security of contactless payments, we’re always looking for innovative ways to enable people to make contactless payments in places they might not expect.” -Mike Lemberger, Head of Product & Solutions at Visa in Europe

 We created The Robert Burns bust using the latest 3D scanning technology, building a mould which captured every detail of the 200-year-old original.
 The mould was then scaled up to human proportions and subtle details were added to his face and hair.
 A hand with an inbuilt contactless device was then created on a separate plinth.
 A wee, sleekit, cowran, tim'rous beastie at the base of this plinth was also added, a nod to Burn’s famous poem ‘to a mouse’.
 Finally we applied a marble effect finish to match the look and feel of the original.

-This replica is housed just a stone’s throw away from the original bust in the very cottage Burns was born.
+This replica is housed just a stone’s throw away from the original bust.
 The Trust looks after a wealth of Robert Burn's legacy, including original writings, first editions, and Burns's duelling pistols, which attract 165,000 visitors every year.
 Plan your visit.

 We used a pastiche painter with many years experience to re-create Fyvie castle’s most famous painting by Pompeo Batoni.
 Spot the subtle new details added, such as the Goddess Roma holding a contactless card, and of course the contactless reader, painted using 18th century brush strokes, in the hand of William Gordon himself.
 Scottish workers in high-vis were also hidden in details of the painting - helping with the renovation of the Colosseum.
 Once completed, toner was added by specialists at the British Association of Paintings Conservator-Restorers, to ‘un-restore’ the painting, matching the craft of the original.
 Visitors will be able to tap the painting to donate £2.